De Havilland Australia DHA-3 Drover: Later operations

 The RFDS had its Drovers modified to Mk.
 3 standard in the early 1960s and operated the type until late in the decade when more modern aircraft such as the Beechcraft Queen Air were acquired.
 The seventh Mk.
 3 was acquired second-hand from the Department of Health by the RFDS as a Mk.
 2 and then modified.
 The RFDS Mk.
 3s were configured to carry the pilot, two medical staff and two stretcher patients and were operated in the Northern Territory and outback New South Wales and Queensland.

 Apart from their initial use in Australia, New Guinea and Fiji already mentioned; second-hand Drovers were registered in the Western Pacific Islands (Solomon Islands) and operated by New Hebrides Airways and Air Melanesiae in the New Hebrides, and others were registered in New Zealand and the United Kingdom in addition to further examples making their way to Fiji.

 By the end of the 1950s only nine Drovers were still in airline service worldwide.
-The last Drover to operate scheduled airline services in New Zealand was with Great Barrier Airlines was withdrawn from service in 1985 and replaced by a BN2A Islander.
+The last Drover to operate scheduled airline services in New Zealand was with Great Barrier Airlines.
+It was withdrawn from service in 1985 and replaced by a BN2A Islander.

 The final Drover built was modified in the late 1960s as an agricultural aircraft, flying for several years from Toowoomba, Queensland with a large hopper installed in the cabin.
 This Mk.
 2 Drover was restored by apprentices and staff of Hawker de Havilland in 1984–86 and was still airworthy in 2008, being operated as VH-DHM from Illawarra Regional Airport by the Historical Aircraft Restoration Society on behalf of Hawker de Havilland Aerospace, now a part of Boeing.

 Despite the small number produced the Drover survives in healthy numbers; in addition to VH-DHM already mentioned another three are on the Australian civil aircraft register as of November 2008 – a Mk.
 3 and two Mk.
 2s.
 Another Mk.
 2, a composite of the 10th and 17th aircraft built, is on display at the RFDS Base at Mount Isa, Queensland while one of the Mk.
 3a aircraft (owned by the Powerhouse Museum) can be seen at the Australian Aviation Museum at Bankstown Airport.
 The Central Australian Aviation Museum at Alice Springs has a Mk.
 3 in its collection.
 Another Mk.
 2 was in a museum at Lasham in England until its closure.
 It is now in storage at Parkhouse Engineering in Booker.
 The Queensland Air Museum at Caloundra Airport has two Mk.
 3s.